williamcanin/typing-jekyll-template/README.md

 ### Appearance

 You can change the colors of the Typing Jekyll Template with a simple line changes.
-In the "**_data/data**" file, change the "`website => theme`" property as listed the themes available in the comment.
+In the "**_data/data.yml**" file, change the "`website => theme`" property as listed the themes available in the comment.
 Example:

 ```yaml
 website:
   theme: "whiteglass"
 ```
+If you want to customize the theme, choose "**custom**" and customize the style sheet "**_sass/theme/custom.scss**" to your liking.

 Currently, there are 4(four) that *Typing* supports: